gletort/FishFeats/docs/Known-errors-and-solutions.md

 It happens when adding or deleting Shape layers, quite often in `cytoplasmic measure` option.
 It seems to be an error external to the plugin or napari.
 We haven't found a solution yet, but please refer to [this discussion](https://forum.image.sc/t/napari-crash-problem-with-opengl-and-or-vispy-and-or-nvidia-and-or-windows/113859) on imagesc forum for more infos/updates.

+## Other issue

+You can also check on the [issues](https://github.com/gletort/FishFeats/issues) page of the repository if your problem has already been reported and has a solution.
+Otherwise, open a new one in this page and we will do our best to answer fast.